kubernetes-study-guide/mysql-operator/README.md

 Note we had to specify the following 3 flags when creating the api, `--group wordpress --version v1 --kind "Mysql"`.

 That's important because it means that we specify this info in our cr's yaml.
-There's an example of this in the newly generate sample, [config/samples/wordpress_v1_mysql.yaml](https://github.com/Sher-Chowdhury/mysql-operator/blob/034d3d343da1c9d7c27359000ec4011bf4e04988/config/samples/wordpress_v1_mysql.yaml).
+There's an example of this in the newly generated sample, [config/samples/wordpress_v1_mysql.yaml](https://github.com/Sher-Chowdhury/mysql-operator/blob/034d3d343da1c9d7c27359000ec4011bf4e04988/config/samples/wordpress_v1_mysql.yaml).
 Here it is:

 Here it is: